• Recipe Index

 • Sift the dry ingredients into a large bowl (image 2 above).
 Add the apples and mix to coat (image 3 above).

-• Pour in the oat and milk mixture (wet ingredients) and give it a stir until just combined.
+• Pour in the oat and milk mixture (wet ingredients) and stir until just combined.
 Do not overmix (image 4 above).

 • If you are adding additional ingredients such as sultanas or nuts, cut and add them now.